thecodekitchen/bardchat-python/README.md

 docker compose up
 ```
 If you get a permission error, simply add 'sudo' to the beginning of the command.
-This back end has so far only been tested on Linux, but Windows instructions should be coming soon.
+This stack has so far only been tested locally on Linux, but Windows instructions should be coming soon.